-Your eligibility for emergency relief under LEAP is based on a number of factors, such as household income, the number of people living in your household and the amount you currently owe to Hydro Ottawa.
-For example, your household's income must be at or below the Statistics Canada Low-Income Measure (LIM), after tax, to qualify for assistance.
+- Eligibility is based on as the combined household income and how many people live in your house.
+Your household's income must be at or below the Statistics Canada Low-Income Measure (LIM), after tax, to qualify for assistance.
 The Ontario Child Benefit, Canada Child Benefit, and Universal Child Care Benefit are excluded when calculating income eligibility.

 In Ottawa, United Way Ottawa administers LEAP in conjunction with the Salvation Army Ottawa Booth Centre and a network of community in-take agencies.